jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd This script displays all the trandof the etc/ssh/ssh/sshd_config This script replaces all characters A and C from input to Z and e
+This script displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd This script displays all the trandof the etc/ssh/ssh/sshd_config This script replaces all characters A and C from input to Z and e This script removes all letters c and C from input